 Winter in an EV can be a breeze

-But, by taking some simple steps, winter with your EV can be a piece of cake, enjoyable even.
-Remember that your speed increases drag and drag reduces mileage, so if ever there was a time not to speed, it’s through the winter.
+By taking some simple steps, winter with your EV can be a piece of cake, enjoyable even.
+Remember that your speed increases drag and drag reduces mileage, so if ever there was a time to kill your to speed, it’s through the winter.

 Drive for 1p/mile and save up to 15 tonnes more CO2?

-When you drive an EV, switching your home electricity to a 'time of use' tariff can save you up to £300/year, and lower your carbon footprint dramatically.
+When you drive an EV, switching your home electricity to a 'time of use' tariff can save you on average £330/year, and lower your carbon footprint dramatically.
 Not sure where to start?
-Our free online comparison shows you the best smart tariffs for your car and home.Check out your savings from smart, time of use electricity tariffs
+Our free online EV tariff comparison shows you the best smart tariffs for your car and home, and let's you check your suitability for solar.